 - Haha: Adriana informs her FBI handler that Ralph Cifaretto may be missing because he has drug problem and may have “hit bottom somewheres.”
 We chuckle because we know that Ralphie “hit bottom” when Chris and Tony tossed his corpse off a cliff a couple of episodes ago.

-- David Chase says that they purposefully cut-to-black (of the end-credits) just as Dean Martin says “My girl’s still here” as an ironic way to reference Carmela now being out of Tony’s life.
+- David Chase says that at the end of the episode, they purposefully cut-to-black just as Dean Martin says “My girl’s still here” as an ironic way to reference that Carmela is not “still here” – she’s out of Tony’s life.
 I think it’s interesting that the Dean Martin song segues into “I Have Dreamed” from The King and I, because this track also may also underscore Carmela’s separation from Tony.
-“I Have Dreamed” is a song about two star-crossed lovers, one of whom has just escaped the king’s harem.
-Carmela has now made an escape from King Tony and his harem of women.
+“I Have Dreamed” is a song about two star-crossed lovers, one of whom has just escaped the king’s harem; Carmela has now made an escape from King Tony and his harem of women.
 (The question of whether she can remain free will be a significant, central issue of Season 5.)